muldvarp/LocalHOFPIter/README.txt

     example2 <s>

-  where <s> is a string interepreted as a sequence of tokens for a grammar that recognizes words over the alphabet {'b','c','s'} (for 'block', 'code', 'space').
+  where <s> is a string interpreted as a sequence of tokens for a grammar that recognizes words over the alphabet {'b','c','s'} (for 'block', 'code', 'space').
 Default is "bsc".